taoyuan/kvs/README.md

 var key = '#' + user_id; // for test if key is not the parameter (user_id) to load.

 // Using namespace "user"
-var redisLoadBucket = redisStore.crateBucket('user', {
+var redisLoadBucket = redisStore.createBucket('user', {
     ttl: 100, /*seconds*/

     // method to load a thing if it's not in the bucket.